Separable commutative algebras and Galois theory in stable homotopy theories: Introduction

 \subsection{Acknowledgements}

-We thank Jacob Lurie for useful remarks on section \ref{sec-complete}, and Paul Balmer and Maxime Ramzi for various discussions about this material.
+We thank Jacob Lurie for useful remarks on section \ref{sec-complete}, and Paul Balmer.
 We also thank Drew Heard, Marc Hoyois, Lars Kadison and Massimo Pippi for useful conversations.
-We thank Maxime Ramzi for sharing a draft of his forthcoming work~\cite{Maxime} which has substantial overlap with the material in our sections~\ref{sec:separable} and \ref{sec-descent}.
+We thank Maxime Ramzi for pointing out a mistake in a previous draft, for helpful discussions about this paper and for sharing a draft of his forthcoming work~\cite{Maxime} which has substantial overlap with the material in our sections~\ref{sec:separable} and \ref{sec-descent}.
+We also thanks the anonymous referee for helpful comments on earlier versions of this manuscript.

 The authors are supported by the SFB 1085 Higher Invariants in Regensburg.
 This material is partially based upon work supported by the Swedish Research Council under grant no.~2016-06596 while LP was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester ''Higher algebraic structures in algebra, topology and geometry''.
 LP would also like to thank the Hausdorff Research Institute for Mathematics for the hospitality in the context of the Trimester program ''Spectral Methods in Algebra, Geometry, and Topology'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2047/1 – 390685813.